ufs-community/UFS_UTILS/sorc/chgres_cube.fd/docs/user_guide.md

  - "skip": Don't write to the output file.
  - "set_to_fill": Set to user-specified field value (see column 4).
+ - "intrp": LnP interpolation to missing levels.
+No extrapolation allowd.
  - "stop": Force an exception and stop code execution.
 Use this if you absolutely require a field to be present.